wl-net/vpn-connector/README.md

-vpn-connector
+WLNet VPN Connector
 =============

-Connects to a VPN on certain conditions.
+Automatically connects to a selected VPN on a given connection.

+Depends on the installation of NetworkManager (including nmcli) and VPN configuration in NetworkManager.

 Installation:
 ------------

-Run as root:
+To install the script:

     # make install